 If you hover over an element and right-click, you can access various options:

 The right-click menu allows you to delete an element, view it on the navigator, save it as a global element (pro version only), duplicate it and more.

-Now we’ve seen the main interface of Elementor.
-Let’s check out Beaver next.
+Now that we’ve seen the main interface of Elementor, let’s have a look at Beaver next.

 Beaver Builder’s Interface

-Beaver Builder’s interface is more minimalistic than Elementor’s by default.
+Beaver Builder’s interface is more minimalistic than Elementor’s.

 At the top, you have Beaver Builder’s bar displaying minimal but essential information about your current page.
 To add an element, you click on the “+” button located on the upper right corner.